Grade Level

 This inquiry-based lesson is a great introduction to the solar energy dashboard.
 Students first analyze graphs of solar production to form conclusions about seasonal and weather patterns, and then apply their understanding to make predictions about future production.

-Rooftop Solar Installation Timelapse Video
+Cover Image for Rooftop Solar Installation Timelapse Video

 Source: Center for Renewable Energy Advanced Technological Education (CREATE)